phill-holland/silly-crypt/README.md

 <b>Silly-Crypt</b>

 This application demonstrates simple encryption techniques.
+It randomly jumbles an input string, using a seed number as the "key" to decrypt the original message.

 <ul>
 <li><b>Ensure project is open within the VSCode development container</b></li>